Deepset: Products and applications

-Thousands of organizations use the framework, including Global 500 enterprises like Airbus, or Infineon, Alcatel-Lucent Enterprise, BetterUp, Etalab, and Sooth.ai.
+Thousands of organizations use the framework, including Global 500 enterprises like Airbus, Intel, Netflix, Apple, or Infineon, Alcatel-Lucent Enterprise, BetterUp, Etalab, Sooth.ai, and Lego.
+In August 2025, Haystack Enterprise was announced, offering private support from the Haystack engineering team as well as a private GitHub repository with production use case templates and Kubernetes deployment guides.

-The deepset Cloud platform supports customers at building scalable NLP applications by covering the entire process of prototyping, experimentation, deployment, and monitoring.
-It is built on Haystack.
+The deepset AI Platform supports customers at building scalable AI applications by covering the entire process of prototyping, experimentation, deployment, monitoring, and governance.
+It is built on Haystack and is available for hosting in the cloud, VPC, or on-premise. deepset's enterprise tools are used by organizations including The Economist, Oxford University Press, the German Federal Ministry of Research, Technology, and Space (BMFTR), Manz Verlag, and the German Armed Forces.

-FARM was a framework for adapting representation models.
+FARM was an earlier framework for adapting representation models.
 One of its core concepts was the implementation of adaptive models, which comprised language models and an arbitrary number of prediction heads.
 FARM supported domain-adaptation and finetuning of these models with advanced options, for example gradient accumulation, cross-validation or automatic mixed-precision training.
-Its main features were integrated into Haystack in November 2021 and its development was discontinued at that time.
+Its main features were integrated into Haystack in November 2021, and its development was discontinued at that time.

 Funding

-On April 28th, 2022, deepset announced a Series A investment round of $14 million led by GV, with the participation of Harpoon Ventures, Acequia Capital and a team of experienced commercial open source software and machine learning founders, such as Alex Ratner (Snorkel AI), Mustafa Suleyman (Deepmind), Spencer Kimball (Cockroach Labs), Jeff Hammerbacher (Cloudera) and Emil Eifrem (Neo4j).
-A previous pre-seed investment round of $1.6 million on March 8, 2021 was led by System.One and Lunar Ventures, who also participated in the subsequent Series A round.
+On August 9, 2023, deepset announced a Series B investment round of $30 million led by Balderton Capital and including participation from existing investors GV, System.One, Lunar Ventures and Harpoon Ventures.
+On April 28, 2022, deepset announced a Series A investment round of $14 million led by GV, with the participation of Harpoon Ventures, Acequia Capital and a team of experienced commercial open source software and machine learning founders, such as Alex Ratner (Snorkel AI), Mustafa Suleyman (Deepmind), Spencer Kimball (Cockroach Labs), Jeff Hammerbacher (Cloudera) and Emil Eifrem (Neo4j).
+A previous pre-seed investment round of $1.6 million on March 8, 2021, was led by System.One and Lunar Ventures, who also participated in the subsequent Series A round.